 If we are Christ’s and indwelt of His Life, there is no separation between church and state.
 Living life is a continual service to God, which includes both our spiritual and secular lives.
 Now that word “service” sounds cold and clinical but I don’t intend it to carry that connotation.
 The service I am speaking of here is as it’s seen in Romans 12:1: a living sacrifice for love and worship of our Lord Jesus.

 Therefore I urge you, brethren, by the mercies of God, to present your bodies a living and holy sacrifice, acceptable to God, which is your spiritual service of worship.

 Present Your Body – Secular and Sacred

-The presentation of our body is in its entirety is not relegated to mere quiet times and church services.
+The presentation of our body for this service is in its entirety.
+It’s not relegating this worship only to quiet times and church services.
+Compartmentalizing our existence is sterile and impotent of passion and zeal.
 I am speaking of an act of love, not works.
-Compartmentalizing our existence is sterile and impotent of passion and zeal.
-As a worshiper of Jesus Christ, I am giving all that I am for all that He is.
+As a worshiper of Jesus Christ, I am giving ALL that I am for ALL that He is.
 This means that like Brother Lawrence, everything is done for the love of God.
 This is a baffling statement indeed.
 It is especially so for the man or woman who has compartmentalized their existence.

 “It is enough for me to pick up but a straw from the ground for the love of God.”